-- 14.1 The loan to New Clicks Foundation Trust is unsecured, interest free and no fixed date for repayment has been determined. - 14.2 The loan to Triton consists of a long-term loan of R8.5 million repayable on 31 August 2017.
+14.1 The loan to New Clicks Foundation Trust is unsecured, interest free and no fixed date for repayment has been determined.
+During the current year New Clicks Foundation Trust was consolidated in accordance with IFRS 10 - Consolidated Financial Statements.
+Subsequently, the loan became an intergroup loan which was eliminated on consolidation.